-Sickness benefits are paid in case of illness, quarantine, non-work and traffic injury and the complications or illnesses caused by it.
-The benefit is usually paid by the employer from day 4 to day 8 and since day 9, the benefit is paid by the Health Insurance Fund.
+Sickness benefit is paid in case of illness, quarantine, injury caused because of an occupational disease or an accident at work and traffic injury.
+In case of illness or quarantine, this benefit is usually paid by the employer from day 4 to day 8 where, from day 9, it is covered by the Health Insurance Fund.
 However, because of the Covid-19 crisis, the Health Insurance Fund started to pay also sickness benefit from day 1 to day 3 (70% of the income) between 13 March 2020 and 17 May 2020.
+Moreover, between January 2021 and April 2021, employers paid this benefit from day 2 to day 5 whereas, since day 6, the benefit was covered by the Health Insurance Fund.

 Sickness benefit is not simulated in EUROMOD.
-Suspending of the contributions to mandatory funded pension scheme is not simulated in EUROMOD this year, because employee could suspend contributions since 01.12.2020.
 The simulation of wage compensation is described in more detail in section 2.5.14.

-2. SIMULATION OF TAXES AND BENEFITS IN EUROMOD
+2. SIMULATION OF TAXES, SOCIAL INSURANCE CONTRIBUTIONS AND BENEFITS IN EUROMOD